Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 4) History
 -------------------------------------------------------------------------------
 Open bugs:
-- [target 1.9] MISSING FEATURE (Alban): Move the general info + the map background color in the property tab
-- [target 1.9] MISSING FEATURE (Alban): Add a version number in the general info
 - [target 1.9] MISSING FEATURE (Alban): Being able to sort the usage part list, by clicking on the column
 - [target 1.9] MISSING FEATURE (Alban): Add a checkbox to include or not hidden layers in the part usage list
 - [target 1.9] MISSING FEATURE (Ludo): Add a "Budget > View Statistics" to display the part usage of whole the budget in percentage, and the total sum of all the parts in the budget (and other stats that I may found): this should be merged into the brick list window